OctopusDeploy/docs/src/pages/docs/packaging-applications/package-repositories/built-in-repository/index.md

 :::div{.hint}
 **Using automatic release creation?**
-If you are using [automatic release creation](/docs/projects/project-triggers/automatic-release-creation/) you will also require the permissions to create a release for all of the relevant projects in the required environments.
+If you are using [automatic release creation](/docs/projects/project-triggers/automatic-release-creation/) you will also require the permissions to create a release for all the relevant projects in the required environments.
 To diagnose issues with pushing packages used for automatic release creation follow the troubleshooting guide on the [automatic release creation](/docs/projects/project-triggers/automatic-release-creation) page.
 :::

-## Moving the location of the built-in repository {#Packagerepositories-Movingthelocationofthebuilt-inrepository}
+## Moving the location of the built-in repository {#PackageRepositories-MovingTheLocationOfTheBuilt-InRepository}

 See [moving Octopus Server folders](/docs/administration/managing-infrastructure/server-configuration-and-file-storage/moving-octopus-server-folders/#MovingOctopusServerfolders-OctopusHome).